The Mafat Conspiracy: Plot

-A weapons satellite has fallen out of orbit, and the world is facing nuclear destruction.
-Behind this is a group of terrorists known as the Mafat.

-The terrorists plan to extort the U.S. and Russian governments by threatening to make all their satellites fall from space.
-The Mafat is demanding that the Russian Government hand over their research on electromagnetic waves, and the U.S. government surrender the Los Angeles, a submarine equipped with nuclear warheads.
+An American weapons satellite has mysteriously fallen out of orbit and crashed in the Alps, and threatening letters have been sent to the leaders of the United States and Soviet Union.
+The letters are from the mysterious terrorist organization known as the Mafat Revolutionary Group.
+Mafat plans to extort both the Americans and Soviets by threatening to make all their satellites fall from space.
+They demand the Soviets hand over their research on electromagnetic waves, and the Americans surrender the USS Los Angeles, a submarine equipped with nuclear warheads.